 You elect the section 179 deduction by completing Part I of Form 4562.

 More information.
-For more information on the section 179 deduction, qualifying property, the dollar limit, and the business income limit, see chapter 2 in Publication 946 and the Form 4562 Instructions.
+For more information on the section 179 deduction, qualifying property, the dollar limit, and the business income limit, see Publication 946 and the Form 4562 instructions.

 Depreciation